Install the CLI

 }

-Group pages under a portal
+Group pages in a Space

-$ pagenta client create acme-corp --name 'Acme Corp' --password 'shared-pw'$ pagenta client add acme-corp <page-slug>$ pagenta client list
+$ pagenta space create acme-corp --name 'Acme Corp' --password 'shared-pw'$ pagenta space add acme-corp <page-slug>$ pagenta space listWhat your page can do